juxt/yada/dev/resources/user-manual.md

 ## Security

+Built in to the library, yada offers a complete standards-based set of security features for today's secure applications and content delivery.

 With security, it is important to understand the concepts, processes and standards in detail.
 While yada can help with good security defaults and attempts to make security configuration easier, it is